soupslurpr/AppVerifier/README.md

 share the received verification info to AppVerifier and you will see the verification status.\
 AppVerifier does the heavy lifting for you 💪

-Check [CONTRIBUTING.md](CONTRIBUTING.md) if you'd like to contribute to the internal database.

 ## Download

 AppVerifier is available on the [Accrescent](https://accrescent.app) app store and GitHub releases.
 [Accrescent](https://accrescent.app) is the recommended way to get AppVerifier as it is more secure than GitHub releases.\